ertdfgcvb/TheAbyss/Modification.md

 A Processing sketch about polymorphism used for a workshop.

-Stan the Man modification !
+Stan le Punk modification !
 ===========================
 Few updates
 New camera